-Although the specifics of each of these undertakings may vary, the same underlying principles apply to each of them—and so we’ve decided to share five tips for doing home addition projects the right way.
+Although the specifics of each of these undertakings may vary, the same underlying principles apply to each of them, so we’re sharing six tips for tackling home addition projects the right way.

-To transform your home addition ideas into a completed project, you should:
+To transform your home addition ideas into a completed project, there are a few steps to consider first:

 • Create a plan